1. How much are counseling sessions?

 5. How often do I come in for therapy?

 Typically, therapy is most effective when clients attend sessions weekly.
-However, some clients choose to attend sessions bi-weekly due to scheduling issues, financial concerns or time constraints.
+However, some clients choose to attend sessions bi-weekly due to scheduling issues or financial constraints.

 6. What is your cancellation policy?

-If you need to cancel a session, I ask that you let me know 24 hours before the scheduled session, or you will be charged a cancellation fee.
+If clients need to cancel a session, I ask that they let me know 24 hours before the scheduled session.
+If clients cancel less than 24 hours before their session, they will be charged a $50.00 cancellation fee.
+If clients fail to show up for a scheduled session they will be charged the full session fee.
 Of course I understand that illnesses and other emergencies happen, and extenuating circumstances will be dealt with on a case by case basis

 7. What does LPC mean?